-Today customers will call the endpoint provided during deployment for both deployments and inference.
-These operations are stateless, so no data is lost in the case that a region becomes unavailable.
+Today customers will call the endpoint provided during deployment for inferencing.
+Inferencing operations are stateless, so no data is lost if a region becomes unavailable.

-If you're using a default endpoint, you should configure your client code to monitor errors, and if the errors persist, be prepared to redirect to another region of your choice where you have an Azure OpenAI subscription.
+If you're using the base models, you should configure your client code to monitor errors, and if the errors persist, be prepared to redirect to another region of your choice where you have an Azure OpenAI subscription.

 Follow these steps to configure your client to monitor errors:

-Select a primary and one secondary/backup regions from the list.
+Select a primary and one (or more) secondary/backup regions from the list.

 For the primary region and any backup regions your code will need to know:

-b.
-Regional access key or Azure Active Directory access
+- Regional access key or Microsoft Entra ID access

 Configure your code so that you monitor connectivity errors (typically connection timeouts and service unavailability errors).